 Way back when I was a baby baker, this was the first scratch cake recipe I ever made.
 The original recipe was given to me by a high school classmate who said her father got it from the New York Times.
 I can't authenticate that claim, and I've tweaked the recipe a bit over time, but I can tell you this cheesecake always turns out beautifully and has been the requested dessert for countless functions through the years.

 There are two specific things that make this cheesecake special in my mind.
 The first, this cheesecake is NOT baked in a water bath (hooray!).
 The second (and most important in my humble opinion), during the last 5 minutes of baking, a creamy top layer is smoothed onto the cheesecake, serving as not only as an amazing flavor accent, but also to camouflage any surface imperfections.

 I'm thrilled to be sharing this family favorite with this month's Crazy Cooking Challenge.
-Click on the titles below to see more of my cheesecakes:

-NYTimes Vanilla Cheesecake
+New York Times Vanilla Cheesecake

 makes one 10-inch cheesecake